If you’re from the IT industry, you’ve likely to know and have worked with COBIT. But, what exactly is its purpose?

 COBIT is an IT management framework developed by the ISACA to help businesses develop, organize and put in place strategies around information management and governance.

 First things first, COBIT stands for Control Objectives for Information and Related Technologies.
 Released in 1996, the aim was to help the financial audit community navigate the growth of IT environments.
 In 1998, the ISACA released version 2, which expanded the framework to apply outside the auditing community.
-Later, in the 2000s, the ISACA developed version 3, which brought in the IT management and information governance techniques found in the framework today.
+Version 3 that was developed by ISACA in the late 2000s was inclusive of the information governance and IT management techniques that are found in the framework today.

 Today, it is used globally by all IT business process managers to equip them with a model to deliver value to the organization and practice better risk management practices associated with the IT processes.
 The main aim is to ensure quality, control, and reliability of information systems in an organization, which is also the most important aspect of every modern business.